HeadBeeGuy/alt-activities/README.md

 - Add in functionality to generate activity URLs based on their name (something like /activities/greatest-bingo-game-ever) and make that the default URL for any given activity
 - Add a captcha to user registration and possibly activity submission for accounts that don't have any approved activities
 - Restrict the file types and file size of uploaded files.
 ActiveStorage does not appear to have this built into it, so this could be challenging!
+- Add Ajax to comment submission, deletion, and approval

 ---